fundaev/sifter/README.md

 [![Build Status](https://travis-ci.com/fundaev/sifter.svg?token=nnpi8UFeGgGq9v43yxVB&branch=master)](https://travis-ci.com/fundaev/sifter)

 # Sifter
-Sifter is lightweight C++ headers-only library, providing container for filter.
+Sifter is the lightweight C++ library, providing container for a filter.

 # Motivation
 Let's imagine there is some repository-object.
 It allows to select the list of entities in according to some filter - set of conditions, joined by AND or OR operators.
 Number of conditions in this filter may vary: filter may be empty, may contain a single condition or several ones.